UEFA Champions League quarter-final second legs: What to look out for

 Chelsea and Benfica have a significant amount of work to do to retrieve 3-1 deficits at Real Madrid and Liverpool respectively, but Bayern and Atlético will at least have home advantage on their side as they look to overturn 1-0 defeats in the UEFA Champions League quarter-final deciders.

-Presented by Expedia, we pore over the talking points ahead of the second legs on 12/13 April.
+Presented by Expedia, we pore over the talking points ahead of Tuesday and Wednesday's second legs.

 Champions League quarter-final second legs